 Firstly, when people hear the mention of 'twenty to thirty minutes revision', they sometimes assume that's the total to aim for per day (eek!).
 Students have frequently tried to persuade me that their brains switch off after that.
 Really?
 Like, really truly?
 I'm pretty sure humans would have become extinct by now if that was the case.
 But we're still here, rocking and rolling, taking exams, so we must have the potential for a greater attention span than twenty to thirty minutes.
 Granted, when given a list of jobs to do around the house, my husband's attention span flies south pretty damn quickly, but most of us can surely muster up a bit more motivation and focus when it comes to studying.
 After all, it's one of the biggest contributors to academic success and achievement, and a first step on a career path.

 My second concern with the 'twenty to thirty minutes' mantra centres around the duration of some of the exam papers that students will sit.
 The Eduqas exam board sets a two and a half hour exam for one of its GCSE English Literature papers.
 Two and a half hours!
-And AQA isn’t much kinder with their English Literature because students will be sitting a paper that’s two and a quarter hours long for them.
+And AQA isn’t much kinder with their English Literature because students will be sitting a paper that’s two and a quarter hours long.
 So how on earth can bouts of twenty to thirty minutes revision prepare learners for that level of concentration?
 That's like SAS stealth commando level, right?
 You see, effective revision has many functions.
 It’s obviously designed to help us absorb, store, make sense of material and be able to recite it, but it also helps us to focus and concentrate in preparation for those pesky exams.
-Now I’m not against short blocks of revision to start off with (please, don't get me wrong), but in an ideal world that would be the year before final exams.
+Now I’m not against short blocks of revision to start off with (please, don't get me wrong), but in an ideal world that would be in year 9 or 10.
 Yes, in year ten it's a flipping marvellous idea to be topping up learning with little blasts of revision here and there to keep content fresh in our heads.
-But (here's that but again) in the final year that has to be built up, and quickly.
+But (here's that 'but' again) in the final year that has to be built up, and quickly.
 Why?
 Because how many exams will we ever sit that last only twenty to thirty minutes?
 Very few, if any.
 And the reality is that learners have to be fully equipped and able to focus for their longest exam without a break.
 If that turns out to be a two and a half hour paper, then so be it.

 Yet it’s never too late to show them how to step back in time and feel passion for a book or the thrill of solving a problem in Maths.
 It's never too late to trigger a thirst for study.
 We, as educators or parents, should never hear the words ‘I've left it too late, so what’s the point?’ muttered.
 In my experience, when a student is saying that, they are, more often than not, petrified about failing, and, given the choice, they would rather fail because they didn’t try than fail because they worked hard and weren’t ‘good enough’ - it all comes down to saving face.
 It's easier to deny the need for revision, belittle friends that choose it and start to play up or give attitude when parents 'nag' than have to start from scratch and work through a pile of notes, right?
 But remember, they're scared, not stupid.
 They know how important their exams are, and they just need a bit of help and someone to listen to their worries.
 They need a plan of action, something that pushes them in the right direction and gives them permission to start revising now, today, this very second, because it can make all the difference.

-This post is nearly finished, but, listen, if you're a parent reading this, your son or daughter does need to be revising in order to succeed, but they have to be the one to take ownership of their study and subsequent grades.
+This post is nearly finished, but, listen, if you're a parent reading this, your son or daughter probably does need to be revising in order to succeed, but they have to be the one to take ownership of their study and subsequent grades.
 You can't do it for them.
 Neither can I. But we can support them through the process as much as we possibly can.
 And if you're a student reading this who hasn't yet started revising for your final exams, your mind will go into shock and become saturated too quickly if your throw yourself into the eight to twelve hour 'working day window' schedule I've outlined above.
 What you need to do is start with those manageable twenty or thirty minute slots today (as in right now, don't delay) and increase your revision periods as each day or week passes.
 Your working day of studying may only be two or three hours this week, but think what it could be like in two months' time.
 Think about the day when you walk into school or college and open up that sacred envelope with those results inside and know that you - yes, you - made that happen.
 You made the right decision and gave yourself the best possible chance of success.
 Start now with small chunks and aim to increase your commitment to your studies.
 Go on, do it.
 Building up this way, gives your brain time to adjust to the duration and testing conditions you're going to be putting it under, and before you know it, you'll be feeling so much more confident for those exams.